 For each trial, we calculated a Differential Looking Time Score to represent overall gaze bias.
-First of all, we calculated the sum of the durations of all fixations within each of the AOIs (defined as the ‘target’ AOI and the ‘distractor’ AOI, per trial.
+First of all, we calculated the sum of the durations of all fixations within each of the AOIs (defined as the ‘target’ AOI and the ‘distractor’ AOI), per trial.
 DLTS was then defined, per trial, as: the total looking time for the target AOI, minus total looking time for the distractor AOI, divided by the total length of the TOI.